rendered-obsolete/rendered-obsolete.github.io/_drafts/2018/rust-thrift.md

 tags:
 - rust
 - thrift
-- zplus
 ---

 Using [Apache Thrift](https://thrift.apache.org/) enables us to generate client libraries [for our SDK](https://github.com/subor/sdk) (still very-WIP) targetting [a variety of languages](https://thrift.apache.org/docs/Languages).
 I'm going to create a test library for [Rust](https://www.rust-lang.org/en-US/) that makes a simple RPC call to our [background service]({% post_url /2018/2018-08-21-windows-services %}).

 ## Generation

-One of the reasons we introduced [API Tool](https://github.com/subor/sdk/blob/master/docs/topics/build_sdk_source.md#thrift) was to make it easier to work with our .thrift interface definition files:
+One of the reasons we introduced [API Tool](https://github.com/subor/sdk/blob/master/docs/topics/build_sdk_source.md#thrift) was to make it easier to work with our [.thrift interface definition files](https://github.com/subor/sdk/tree/master/ThriftFiles):
 ![]({{ "/assets/devtool_apitool_rs.png" | absolute_url }})

 Click __Generate__ to process all the thrift files: